mikemcbride/dotfiles/README.md

 curl -sL https://raw.githubusercontent.com/jorgebucaran/fisher/main/functions/fisher.fish | source && fisher install jorgebucaran/fisher
 ```

 If we're on an Apple Silicon Mac, we need to add a couple of directories to our `$PATH` so we can execute binaries installed via Homebrew.
-We'll also add our Go binaries path so anything we install with `go get` will be available to us as well (for starters, `node-prune`).
+We'll also add our Go binaries path so anything we install with `go install` will be available to us as well (for starters, `node-prune`).

 ```sh
 fish_add_path /opt/homebrew/bin